BitKnitting/FitHome_web/index.md

 ---
 <link rel="stylesheet" href='{{ '/assets/page-style.css' | prepend: site.baseurl | replace: '//', '/' }}'>
 <hr>
+  It's amazing how much electricity we waste yet don't have any idea how we can use less with no change to our lifestyle.
+Saving electricity means saving money and making a positive impact on climate change.
 Think of the FitHome experience as a Home health Personal Trainer that comes to your house for a month.
 Through [a smartphone app](#app) and [energy monitor](#monitor), you will get personalized, simple guidance on the easiest way to lower your electricity use.
 You will receive immediate feedback on how well you are doing, including the amount of money you are saving and how much better the air is because of your efforts.
 No need to plow through the random results of Google searches then sort out and try what "seems to" make sense.
 # Save Money
 <a href='{{ '/about/#save_money' | prepend: site.baseurl | replace: '//', '/' }}' target="_blank">Save $200/year - or more </a> on your electricity bill with no changes to your lifestyle.
 # Save lives